greyspectrum/opsec/README.md

 `$ sudo apt-get install espeak`

-Then, clone this repository, and then make `opsec.py` executable by running:
+Then, clone this repository, `cd` into the directory, and run the script:

-`$ chmod +x opsec.py`

-Then run it:

 `$ python opsec.py`